GDP-ADMIN/codehub/oauth2-proxy/README.md

 For production environments, you can request deployment through our DevSecOps team:

-1. Contact your DevSecOps team lead or manager or
+1. Contact your DevSecOps team lead or manager
-   Send an email to `ticket@gdplabs.id`
+2. Or send an email to `ticket@gdplabs.id`
 3. Use the following subject format:
    ```
    [Production Deployment] OAuth2 Proxy Setup for {Your Application Name}
    ```
-3. Include the following information in your request:
+4. Include the following information in your request:
    - Application name
    - Target domain
    - Required backend port